How much will my car insurance go up after an accident?

 *Note: State Farm accident forgiveness is only extended to accident-free drivers who have been insured by the company for at least nine years.

 How long does an accident stay on your record?

-On average, car accidents stay on your driving record for three to five years.
+On average, at-fault car accidents stay on your driving record for three to five years.
 However, the exact length of time depends on your state and the severity of the incident.
 For example, in New York State, an accident or traffic violation will stay on your record until the end of the year when the incident occurred, plus three years after.
 In Oregon, an accident or violation will remain on your record for five years.

 Lowering your car insurance rates after an accident